karlssberg/Motiv/README.md

 2. **Decomposition**: Break down complex logic into meaningful subclauses for improved readability.
 3. **Reusability**: Reuse logic across multiple locations to reduce duplication.
 4. **Modeling**: Explicitly model your domain logic.
-5. **Testing**: Easily test your logic without mocking or stubbing dependencies.
+5. **Testing**: Simplify the testing your logic without mocking or stubbing dependencies.

 ## Use Cases